An Oral History of GamesFirst!

 I. Genesis: The Dawn of the Web (1995–1998)

-GamesFirst! was born in the mid-1990s, when the web itself was young.
+GamesFirst! was born in the mid-1990s, alongside the web itself.
 In 1996, the site was listed on NCSA’s “What’s New” page—a remarkable early web honor, back when being catalogued by hand was how you got found online.
 The early years were dominated by PC gaming, and the writers who would define the magazine’s voice were already opinionated about what made games matter.

 Duke 3D is one good-looking game.
 It can be a little cartoony, but the smooth graphics, great lighting effects (including a dance club that’s as disorienting as the real thing), and relentless attention to the small details gives the game a strange aura of realism.